pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 Knowledge is trapped right now in books, on the Web, and in people's heads.
-Transferring knowledge from one person to another is harder than it needs to be, often requiring a lot of background learning to explain something, because the connections in logic are not linear.
+Transferring knowledge from one person to another is harder than it needs to be, often requiring a lot of background explanations because the connections in logic are not linear.
 Research, at its essence, is simply structured learning, and is the process of connecting pieces of information together to create a new piece of knowledge.
 Knowledge needs to be accessible in whatever way people think.
 We also need to be able to share knowledge in more open, personal ways.

 A library in France is a good metaphor for the problems with the accessibility of knowledge right now.
 If you look at <a href="#fig:squarehead">the picture